22817-KNOTbot/ftc-practice-app/README.md

 ```

 &nbsp;\
 By default, the run will automatically end when you end the OpMode.
-If you want to run a TeleOp program after an Auto, you will need to disable auto end with the `setAutoEnd(autoEnd)` method.
+If you want to run another OpMode, (for example, a TeleOp program after Auto,) you will need to disable auto end with the `setAutoEnd(autoEnd)` method.
 (Note that this value resets every time the robot restarts, so make sure to call this method each time)

 ```java
 RobotEvent.setAutoEnd(false); // Disables auto ending
 ```

 To end the run, use the `runEnd()` method.
-This can be called in either Auto or TeleOp even if auto end is still enabled
+This can be called in either Auto or TeleOp regardless of whether auto end is enabled or not.

 ```java
 RobotEvent.runEnd(); // Ends the run